pdp11gy/SoC-HPS-based-RL-disk-emulator/README.md

 written.
 At read operation, first try is to read the .DEC file.
 If it does not exist,the .DSK file will be read.
 Best interface to the SIMH project.
 Implementation of a possibility of external Reset/Reconfig buttons.
 More details with an example in the user manual.
 **Open issue:**  Get the UNIX load firmware .rbf-file implemented more easily, any hint is welcome.
+** Update: ** The issue "load FPGA(.rbf file) from Linux"  was solved mainly by the GitHub reference : https://github.com/nhasbun/de10nano_fpga_linux_config .
+For detailed information please send an e-mail.